mariamalth/Thinkers/README.md

 # Thinkers

-# Motion-Detection Based Immserive Fitness Experience for CMU-Q IS Junior Consulting Project X STA
+# Motion-Detection Based Immersive Fitness Experience for CMU-Q IS Junior Consulting Project X STA
 The code's purpose and functionality is to launch an endless runner game, in which the user can manipulate the character's actions through physical gestures.

 # Softwares